anhtuank7c/learn-c/README.md

-# Revised Accelerated C Programming for Experienced Programmers (2 Weeks)
+# Accelerated C Programming for Experienced Programmers (2 Weeks)

 I had been learned C in university but honestly, that was useless and I am not good at programming at that time, I also have no idea what a real-life C program is.